Back to the ledger

 We do not issue verdicts.

-We record the claim, record the outcome, cite both, and let the reader compare.
+We record the quote, record the outcome, compare the two, and publish the result — with both sources cited.
+The reader decides what to do with it.
 We are not fact-checkers, not a news organisation, not a prediction market, not an identity verifier.
 The structured source layer is designed to be upstream of all of them.